Publisher: Sierra Ent.

 While all of this sounds simple, it is, but it’s really satisfying and doesn’t really get old.
 You also have bosses at the end of every level that has a health meter, and I can report the AI in this game is really awesome.
 During the shooting sections, you can take cover, hold up to two weapons (a handgun and another weapon) perform shooting takedowns (up to three depending on how full your adrenaline bar is).
-You also have a cool run button that makes the camera shake while you run through halls so it really feels like your playing a movie.
+You also have a cool run button that makes the camera shake while you run through halls so it really feels like you’re playing a movie.
 While your shooting sections are pretty generic and nothing special they work and thanks to the game’s length you won’t feel bored of this.
 There is one driving section in the game and the car handles superbly and it’s just full of intense chasing.

 While the game is full of so much action it doesn’t last long clocking in at about 5-6 hours.
 There is no multiplayer whatsoever and the extras are a bit lame.
 If you’re looking for an awesome action rental then look no further than The Bourne Conspiracy.